pyrotek45/avon/tutorial/BUILDING_CONTENTS.md

 - Each deployment adds content to the end of the file
 - Useful for logs, accumulating reports, or building files over multiple runs

-**When to use:** Only when you truly need to accumulate over multiple runs.
+When to use:** Only when you truly need to accumulate over multiple runs.
 For most cases, prefer building everything in memory (Method 1).
+Your disk I/O will thank you.

 ## Method 3: Read, Modify, Write